NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 ###How to pass configuration options to the layout render?
 Just create **public** properties on the layout renderer.
 The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
 With the `[RequiredParameter]` attribute, NLog will check if this property has a value and throw an exception when not.
-When the  `[DefaultParameter]` attribute is used, than the name of the property is not required in your config if it's the first value - see the examples below.
+When the  `[DefaultParameter]` attribute is used, then the name of the property is not required in your config if it's the first value - see the examples below.

 It's not required that the property is a `string`.
 NLog takes care of the appropriate conversions necessary.
 You can use, inter alia, the following types for the properties: `integer`, `string`, `datetime` and `boolean`.